GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 Other prameters can be seen in [Twilio Authy documentation](https://www.twilio.com/docs/authy/api/push-authentications#create-an-approval-request).

-## Waiting for User o Authorize Login Request
+## Waiting for User to Authorize Login Request

 A simple check that the backend can execute can be integrated into the polling cycle: